 - 1. Opening Meeting - 2.
 Facility walk through/tour - 3.
 Full review of Principles 1, 2, 3, 4, 5, 6, 8, and 12 - 4.
 Review of previous non-compliances from the most recent certification audit(s), verifying the facility has maintained full compliance - 5.
-Review 1⁄2 the size of wage and hour records than what is required based on facility size from three sampled months: one month from the certification audit, one current month, and one random month (See Appendix 4 for WRAP's Record Review Guidelines) - 6.
-Conduct $\frac{1}{2}$ the number of interviews than what is required based on facility size - 7.
+Review half the sample size of wage and hour records than what is required based on facility size from three sampled months: one month from the initial audit, one current month, and one random month (See Appendix 4 for WRAP's Record Review Guidelines) - 6.
+Conduct half the number of interviews than what is required based on facility size - 7.
 Closing Meeting